FAQs on Tickets

 2. Click Views in the sidebar, then select a ticket view from the list.

-3. On the ticket listing page, click on the Star icon displayed alongside the view name.
+3. On the ticket listing page, click the Star icon next the view name.

-You can click on the Star icon from the same location to unstar a view.
+You can click the Star icon from the same location to unstar a view.

 Alter the display preferences and see only those tickets that you would like to see by filtering them by age, sort them based on created time or due date and also define the maximum number of tickets that you think should be visible on a single page.

-1. Click the More icon ( ) on the top right corner of the tickets List page.
+1. Click the More icon () in the top-right corner of the tickets List page.

-2. Use the Filter option to filter out tickets by agentstatusprioritychannel and due date.
+2. Use the Filter option to filter tickets by agent, status, priority, channel, and due date.

 3. Select the Show Oldest First to see the oldest tickets at the top of the list.

-How to set up email alerts for tickets I follow?
+How do I set up email alerts for the tickets I follow?

-You can add yourself as followers on tickets so you can keep up to date with them, without needing to be assigned to the ticket.
-Such updates can be viewed in the Notification Center that opens on clicking the Notifications icon ( ) in the upper-right corner of the top bar.
+Agent may want to track certain tickets to stay informed, such as policy-related tickets or escalated case-sensitive tickets, without being assigned to them.
+Such updates can be viewed in the Notification Center that opens upon clicking the Notifications icon ( ) in the top-right corner of the top bar.

 How can I respond to tickets?